 Daniel Goleman’s Emotional and Social Intelligence Competency Framework has revolutionized how we understand effective leadership and performance in the workplace.
 Grounded in extensive research in psychology and neuroscience, Goleman argues that emotional intelligence (EI)—the ability to understand and manage one’s own emotions and those of others—is a critical determinant of professional and organizational success, often more important than IQ or technical skills.

 In the Harvard Business Review (HBR) article “Leadership That Gets Results”, Goleman organizes emotional intelligence into four key domains: Self-Awareness, Self-Management, Social Awareness, and Relationship Management. (see Figure 1).
 Each domain is supported by a set of specific behavioral competencies that influence how individuals perceive themselves, relate to others, and perform in leadership roles.
-These competencies not only enhance personal effectiveness but also play a vital role in shaping organizational culture, improving collaboration, and driving sustainable performance.
-(Goleman 2000).
+These competencies not only enhance personal effectiveness but also play a vital role in shaping organizational culture, improving collaboration, and driving sustainable performance (Goleman 1998).

 The Four Domains of Goleman’s Framework